tpaschalis/tpaschalis.github.io/_posts/2019-09-11-gh-actions-go-s3.md

 ## Introduction

 Again, "GitHub Actions" is a new tool in the GitHub suite.
-It provides a way to combine individual tasks, called *Actions* to create custom *Workflows*.
+It provides a way to combine individual tasks, called *Actions* to create custom *Workflows*, in a serverless-like environment.

 *Actions* are the smallest portable building block of a workflow.
 They are open-source snippets of code, individual tasks, that are used as *lego bricks* to create and monitor more elaborate processes.
 The *lego bricks* right now come in two colors; Docker Images and Javascript/npm code.
 It's easy to build your own, as we'll see in this post.